siacentral/scprime-docker/README.md

 # Release Tags

 + latest - the latest stable SCPrime release
++ beta - the latest release candidate for the next version of SCPrime
 + versions - builds of exact SCPrime releases such as: `1.4.2.0` or `1.4.1.2`
 + unstable - an unstable build of SCPrime's master branch.
 Updated every 15 minutes